 The sources of trace elements include biological material (plants, algae and bacteria) that is the precursor of the coaly material, water in the peat swamp and mineralogical material washed or blown into the swamp.

-Table representation of lead in Australian export coals, other internationally traded coals, the Earth's crust and shales.
+Table representation of chromium in Australian export coals, other internationally traded coals, the Earth's crust and shales.

 | # values in parentheses are averages |